Buy to Let Mortgage Calculator

 How do lenders calculate buy-to-let mortgages?

-Borrowing on a buy-to-let mortgage is fundamentally determined by the prospective rental income you are able to get on a property.
-In general, lenders will want to see your rental income exceed your mortgage repayment total by 25% or more.
+When borrowing for a buy-to-let mortgage, lenders primarily assess your prospective rental income, but some may also take your personal income into account.
+In general, lenders will want to see your rental income exceed your mortgage repayment total by between 25%-45%.

 To offer an example, if you were going to pay £800 on a buy-to-let mortgage each month, your monthly income gained from rent would have to be at least £1,000.